smichard/devspaces_base_image/README.md

 ## Introduction

 This project aims to streamline the setup process for development environments, leveraging the power of containerization and Red Hat DevSpaces.
-It provides a pre-configured Docker image based on `registry.redhat.io/devspaces/udi-rhel8:3.10-27`, which includes a suite of essential development tools.
+It provides a pre-configured container image based on `registry.redhat.io/devspaces/udi-rhel8:3.10-27`, which includes a suite of essential development tools.

 ## Getting Started